WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 - Expect questions as supervisors will ask why the problem exists and how it impacts researchers.
 - Explain your contributions to outline how you plan to contribute and what approaches you'll take.
 - Refine the problem statement on the virtual whiteboard until your supervisors are satisfied.
+- This will be done in your weekly project meeting.
 - Ask your questions in the daily standup.